Installomator/Installomator/README.md

 Do not create an issue just when you have a questions, but do file an issue or pull request for bugs or wrong behavior.
 When in doubt, ask in the above Slack channel.

 If you have added a new label, then please file a pull request. (and Thank you!)

+__Please note, that if you are contributing to this project with new labels or other suggestions in PRs, please put your changes in the fragmented files, not the full `Installomator.sh` script.
+The full script is now a build of the fragments, and will be overwritten.__

 ## More reading